swatidantu/robocomp-blog-web/gsoc/2018/jose_alberto_andujar/post4.md

 ## Introduction

-In the previous posts we showed how to create a Javascript client implemented in NodeJS.
-We are going to create a new client, that uses a new interface file, that can be run in a browser, that is, a web application using ZeroC Ice.
+In the previous posts we showed how to implement Javascript client in NodeJS.
+This time we are implementing a new client, using a new interface file.
+This client is a web application that uses ZeroC Ice.

 ## Interface

-First, we created a new interface file, adding new methods:
+First thing to do is create a new interface file, adding new methods:

 ```
 module RPCConection {